-- Rack enablement option - Rack mount brackets
+- Rack enablement option kit (P72008-B21) - Rack rail option:

 Use the quick-deploy, toolless HPE rack rail option to install the server in a standard four-post rack.
 The rail design supports installation on rack of different mounting interfaces.

 For cable management, the rack rail kit might include one or both of the following options: